-GuniteTM - A mixture of cement, sand, and water sprayed over a mold to form a solid, impermeable surface.
+gunite - A mixture of cement, sand, and water sprayed over a mold to form a solid, impermeable surface.
+Formerly a trademarked name, now in general usage.

 half-life $(\mathbf{t}{1/2})$ - The time required for one-half of the atoms of any given amount of a radioactive substance to disintegrate; the time required for the activity of a radioactive sample to be reduced by one half.